Skip to main content

 What to Drink

-Fall is the season for big reds like Cabernet Sauvignon, Petite Sirah, Zinfandel, Grenache.
+Fall is the season for big reds like Cabernet Sauvignon, Petite Sirah, Zinfandel, and Grenache.
 These are wines built for cooler evenings and food-forward pours.

 It’s also one of the best times to ask about library pours.
 Comparing these older wines to newer vintages can give you a real sense of how Temecula Valley wines age.
 If you see a library flight on offer, take it!
 It’s a truly special experience.